sysgears/apollo-universal-starter-kit/README.md

   build.
 It will make front end and back end aware of static queries used in the project and will only allow these queries for better security and less bandwidth.

 * [TypeScript] support.
-Though the kit itself uses ES6 and [Flow] you can add source files written in TypeScript.
-In order to do that add `'ts'` into the `.spinrc.js -> options -> stack`, install TypeScript devDependencies: `yarn add -D awesome-typescript-loader typescript` and put `tsconfig.json` into the root folder.
+This kit supports both ES6 and TypeScript out of the box.

 ## Project Structure